Astrology

 Realizing one’s potential is a crucial aspect of the First House, which contributes significantly to the world in which we live.
 It is also responsible for developing an individual’s personality and approach to life.
 The First House also governs the outer being, the physical body, and how we present ourselves.

 The First House is associated with an individual’s early childhood experiences and perception of the world.
-It is also where the development of a person’s view on life and personality begins, shaping them for the rest of their lives.
+It is also where the development of a person’s worldview and personality begins, shaping them for the rest of their lives.

 In summary, the First House represents the person we are becoming internally and externally.
-Also, it addresses our personality, presentation, essential qualities, approach to life, demeanor, and basic sensibilities.
+Additionally, it encompasses our personality, presentation, essential qualities, approach to life, demeanor, and fundamental sensibilities.
 So, the first house is all about the inner self and the outer body.

 astrology symbol of the planet venus , second of the 12 astrological houses